 10:00 I administer a paracervical blockade, and the two abortions are performed without problems.

 11:00 The consultations continue: One patient presents with tendinitis.
 He is a hunter, and it comes from holding the reins of the dog-sledge.

-12:00 Lunch break: The nurse told me that a helicopter from Thule Air Base had just landed and brought eggs.
+12:00 Lunch break: The nurse told me that a helicopter from Thule Air Base had just landed bringing eggs.
 There have not been any eggs in Qaanaaq for two weeks.
 I run down to the supermarket Pilersuisoq, where 15 boxes of eggs are left.
 I took two.
-I check the rest of the store out: Well stocked with dry and canned foods.
+I check the rest of the store out: Well stocked with mainly dry and canned foods.
 Dairy products and vegetables are frozen.

 15:00 The visiting psychiatrist is here for her yearly visit.
 The secretary tries to get hold of all the villagers referred for psychiatric consultation.
 This includes arranging transport for those living in the smaller settlements around Qaanaaq: If they don´t make it this week, they have to wait a whole year until the next visit.